Applications for our November 2013 event will open in August 1.

 When and where is the Bloomington Handmade Market held?

-Saturday, November 9, 10 a.m. – 5 p.m. at the Bloomington Convention Center (302 S. College Ave, Bloomington, Indiana), on the corner of 3rd and College.
+Our annual holiday show is always on the second Saturday in November from 10 a.m. – 4 p.m. at the Monroe Convention Center (302 S. College Ave, Bloomington, Indiana), on the corner of 3rd and College.
+The Holiday Market apps will open in June.

 How can I be a vendor?

-Applications will open August 1 and close September 6.
+Applications open at the dates specified above.
 Late or incomplete applications will be not considered.

 How much is the booth fee and how big are the vendor spaces?

-The booth fee is $75 and the spaces are 8'x8'.
+For our holiday market, the booth fee is $200 (an additional $50 for a corner booth) and the spaces are 8' x 10'.
 You may bring your own table or rent an 8' table from us for an additional $10.
 Two chairs will be provided for each booth regardless of whether or not you rent a table.
-We have room for 50 booths.

 Is there electricity and wi-fi at the venue?